emmano/WADBCE/README.md

 WhatsApp's encryption of their backups is known to be weak and easily broken.
 In fact, some guys did this in a [very public fashion](http://bas.bosschert.nl/steal-whatsapp-update/)

-The algorithm WhatsApp used to encrypt the copy of the databases is known to be broken([md5](http://en.wikipedia.org/wiki/MD5)) and shouldn't be used.
-To prove the point, [ created a decryptor for crypt5 databases.

 ###So, how does WADBCE help me?